-This White Paper explains how to use IBM® Remote Deployment Manager (RDM) 4.20 and Broadcom software to configure multiple Broadcom network interface cards (NICs) for shared operations.
+This White Paper explains how to use IBM® Remote Deployment Manager (RDM) 4.30 and Broadcom software to configure multiple Broadcom network interface cards (NICs) in a team.
 You can include this configuration in an RDM Windows Native Install task or an RDM Windows Clone Install task.
-You can configure Shared NICs for such operations as:
+You can configure shared NICs for such operations as: